 - And so much more!

-However large or small your walkathon or bikeathon may be, it’s important to have a solid base of several volunteers and staff members who are willing to put in that extra effort for your cause.
+However large your walkathon, bikeathon, or runathon may be, it’s important to have a solid base of several volunteers and staff members who are willing to put in that extra effort for your cause.

-The point is: To see a walkathon or bikeathon through to the end, you’re going to need the help of a planning committee, an event committee, and a number of dedicated staff members and volunteers.
+The point is: To see your “-athon” event through to the end, you’re going to need the help of a planning committee, an event committee, and a number of dedicated staff members and volunteers.

 Now that you have your leadership teams lined up, it’s crucial to solidify the major details of the walkathon or bikeathon.